Dear Journalism students and faculty,

 Welcome back to Hunter!
 I hope you all had productive summers interning, working or just recharging.
 We have a great line up of courses and events for you this semester.

-The mission of the press and the work journalists do couldn’t be more important — and that makes what we are doing in the classroom even more meaningful.
-As I start my fourth year at Hunter, I’m grateful for all the enthusiasm and passion our faculty and students bring to our program and look forward to another productive and engaging year.
+We begin this fall semester with a record number of journalism students and a deep appreciation for the role journalists are playing as the guardians of our democracy.
+As I’ve said before, their work could not be more important and makes what we are doing in the classroom even more meaningful.
+I’m grateful for all the enthusiasm and passion our faculty and students bring to our program and look forward to another productive and engaging year.

 Director of the Journalism Program